Compliance 8 min

 TL;DR

-• Define Retention Posture: Set default retention behavior at organization level, then tune by team risk profile.
+• Define Retention Posture: Set a default retention posture at the organization level before teams launch production workflows.

-• Scope Access Clearly: Pair retention settings with role-scoped visibility to reduce overexposure.
+• Scope Access Clearly: Pair retention settings with role-scoped visibility so stored interactions are not broadly accessible just because they exist.

 Define Retention Posture